 Beer is brewed from barley, which means it includes gluten.
 If you need to avoid or reduce your gluten intake, Omission Brewing Co.’s Ultimate Light Golden Ale is one you’ll want to try.
 It follows the brewery's mission to remove gluten from all of its beers.
-Though they can't guarantee it's totally gluten-free, this beer is a hit among people who have tried the alternatives.
+Though they can't guarantee it's completely gluten-free, this beer is a hit among people who have tried the alternatives.

 Unlike many gluten-free beers, Omission uses traditional beer ingredients, including barley, malts, and hops.
 It tastes like regular beer but is “crafted to remove gluten.”
 This is simply a nice beer without any funky flavors that are common in its competitors.
 It holds citrusy hop flavors, has a gentle 10 IBUs, and a semi-dry finish.
-Add the fact that it has 99 calories, 5 carbs, and 4.2 percent ABV, and there's very little you won't love about it.
+Add the fact that it has 99 calories, 3.0 grams of carbs, and 4.2 percent ABV, and there's very little you won't love about it.